gzm55/docker-rundeck/README.md

 # docker-rundeck
-A Rundeck docker image based on alpine
+A simple Rundeck docker image based on alpine and Oracle JDK 8.
+The rundeck service will startup in the laucher mode.